AndrewKhoo1/RestApiWithJavaAndSpringBoot/README.md

     ./mvnw spring-boot:run

-Api will now start on "http://localhost:8080"
+The Api will now start on "http://localhost:8080"

-Run index.html from the main directory to start the javascript web client and view the results of your requests in the console
+Finally, run index.html from the main directory to start the javascript web client and view the results of your requests in the console